--- What is sin? ---

 2 Corinthians 12:19-21 CEV (19) Have you been thinking all along that we have been defending ourselves to you?
 Actually, we have been speaking to God as followers of Christ.
 But, my friends, we did it all for your good.
 (20) I am afraid that when I come, we won't be pleased with each other.
 I fear that some of you may be arguing or jealous or angry or selfish or gossiping or insulting each other.
 I even fear that you may be proud and acting like a mob.
 (21) I am afraid God will make me ashamed when I visit you again.
 I will feel like crying because many of you have never given up your old sins.
 You are still doing things that are immoral, indecent, and shameful.

-One dangerous sin, overlooked by many who believe they are righteous, is being led to become judgmental because of some imagined superiority over others.
+One dangerous sin overlooked by many who believe they are righteous, is being led to become judgmental because of some imagined superiority over others.
 Many groups and organizations practice this sin, and religious zealots are the worst offenders.
-Religious groups practice judgment over others because they become deluded to imagine they are the lone caretakers of truth, and everyone is dependant upon them.
-Such groups always look to some man or small group in their midst as special, and as the source of their truth.
-They will judge as unworthy of life any who don't join them in worship of those they have deemed "special."
-Even if some group is accurate in realizing some people are more righteous than most, judgment belongs only to God.
-(Revelation 19:9-10 ; 1 Corinthians 4:1-5) The problem for superfine apostles (2 Corinthians 11:5) who render judgment over others is this: They are not following the teachings of Christ!
+Religious groups practice judgment over others because they become deluded to imagine they [rather than Christ] are the lone caretakers of truth, and therefore, everyone is dependant upon them.
+Such groups always assert they are Christians, of course, but they all look to some man or small group in their midst as special, and as the source of their truth and "special position" before God.
+(Mat 23:1-15) They will then judge unworthy of life any who don't join them in worship of those they have deemed "special."
+Here is there common failing: Judgment of who is righteous belongs only to God.
+(Revelation 19:9-10 ; 1 Corinthians 4:1-5) How could they possibly get so puffed up on themselves; and on each other?
+The problem for all such superfine apostles, (2 Corinthians 11:5) all who imagine they are appointed to render judgment over others, is this: They are not following the teachings of Christ!
 (Matthew 7:1-3 ; Mark 9:38-40 ; Romans 14:1-13) Recognize the Bible as your only source of spiritual truth.
 It is freely available to everyone who has faith.
-(Hebrews 11:6 ; Acts 10:34-35) Securing the praise from men may be temporarily comforting, but...
-(Matthew 6:1-15) Jesus said if persons express faith in other men as the source of their spiritual food, they will be disappointed.
+(Hebrews 11:6 ; Acts 10:34-35) Securing praise from men may feel temporarily comforting, but...
+(Matthew 6:1-15) Jesus said if persons express faith in other men as the source of their spiritual food, they will be destroyed.
 (Matthew 7:21-23 ; Matthew 7:1-2 ; Matthew 5:43-48)

-Don't cling to your old way of life.
-Don't even be inclined to do so!
-It is a lot of refuse alongside the hope set out by Christ Jesus.
+Don't cling to your old religious way of life, the one you learned from family and friends and neighbors.
+Realize the danger so you won't even be inclined to do so!
+(Mat 10:32-38) Religion is just a lot of refuse alongside the hope set out by Christ Jesus.
 (Philippians 3:8) Remember too: If something is condemned by God it will not make you happy.
-If you think something God says is bad will make you happy, you have been persuaded to believe a lie.
+If you think something God has said is bad will make you happy, you have been persuaded to believe a lie.
 It will not make you happy!
 If it would make you happy, that would mean it was good, and God would not condemn it.
 That is how demons exercise influence over us, if they can get us to believe the lies they spread.
-(John 8:44) God's spirit, on the other hand, reaches out to help and protect us through the truth of his Word the Bible.
+(John 8:44) God's spirit, on the other hand, reaches out to help and protect us through the truth of his Word the Bible; the words of Christ.
 Gain the hope of the real life through faith in Christ Jesus.
 Bible understanding can help us easily see the folly for others when they chase after money, or power and glory and fame, or sex, or drug and alcohol abuse, or any other thing they might seek as a source of happiness.
 However, seeing sinful inclinations in ourselves can be more difficult than seeing them in others.
 We say again, and encourage you to remember always: If you believe anything in this world can make you happy, apart from doing the will of our Creator, you have been deceived.
-There is much joy in many of the activities of life, but only in harmony with what the Bible teaches.
+There is much joy in many of the activities of life, but only in harmony with what the Bible teaches as God's will.
 If you are to leave your addiction to wicked practices behind, you need to realize they will bring only misery.
 The application of Bible knowledge can set you free from slavery to what ever wrong desires you might have developed in your heart.
 Truth can, in other words, set you free of what ever lies you have been persuaded to believe.
 (John 8:31-32)

 1 John 2:22-25 NWT: 22 Who is the liar if it is not the one that denies that Jesus is the Christ?
 This is the antichrist, the one that denies the Father and the Son.
 23 Everyone that denies the Son does not have the Father either.
 He that confesses the Son has the Father also.
-24 As for you, let that which you have heard from [the] beginning remain in you.
+24 As for you, let that which you have heard from [the Bible from the] beginning remain in you.
 If that which you have heard from [the] beginning remains in you, you will also abide in union with the Son and in union with the Father.
 25 Furthermore, this is the promised thing that he himself promised us, the life everlasting.
+(Mal 3:16-4:3)

 Most of the world is trying to convince you there is happiness in sin [in pursuing the ways of the world] and that faith in Christ is foolishness.
 (1 Corinthians 1:18) It is not so!
 Do not believe it!
 (John 8:42-51)